Skip to content

 • No-JS fallback path: keep meaningful HTML in the page before mountly activates anything

-• Light DOM is the default, shadow DOM is opt-in — light DOM integrates with global styles and form APIs; shadow: true provides hard style isolation (good for independent islands embedded in unknown hosts).
-Pick based on your needs, not as a limitation.
+• Light DOM is the default, shadow DOM is opt-in.
+Light DOM integrates with global styles and form APIs; shadow: true gives you hard style isolation (good for independent islands embedded in unknown hosts).
+Pick based on your needs.

-• Islands are mostly independent — sharing React Context, query clients, or routers across multiple islands requires manual coordination (event bus, URL state, external store).
-This is by design, not a limitation.
+• Islands stay independent.
+To share React Context, query clients, or routers across islands, you coordinate them by hand (event bus, URL state, external store).

-• Custom elements have form constraints (custom element approach only) — if you use defineMountlyFeature() to register custom elements, form integration is different.
+• Custom elements have form constraints (custom element approach only).
+When you register custom elements with defineMountlyFeature(), form integration differs.
 Use the dependency approach with direct mountIslandFeature() calls if you need native form behavior.

-• Islands architecture does not address team ownership or independent deployment — if you need team-driven boundaries, separate CI/CD pipelines, or cross-team ownership, microfrontends are a better fit.
+• Islands architecture does not address team ownership or independent deployment.
+If you need team-driven boundaries, separate CI/CD pipelines, or cross-team ownership, microfrontends fit better.

 • Your backend already renders HTML and you need selective client activation